durrezahmed/webpack-tailwind-starter/README.md

 # Webpack & Tailwind Starter

-Build apps with Webpack and use Tailwind CSS
+Build apps with Webpack and use Tailwind CSS.

 ## Usage